Feyerabend/cc/ch04/addition/display/NAMING.md

 indicating its function, while "280" distinguishes it as a specific model in Bosch’s sensor family, likely tied to its generation or precision.
 Similarly, the BME680, another Bosch sensor, extends the naming convention to include environmental measurements like humidity and gas, with "680" marking its place in the product line.
-These names are purpose-driven, with letters signaling the manufacturer and sensor type, and numbers differentiating models based on features or revisions.
+These names are purpose-driven, with letters signalling the manufacturer and sensor type, and numbers differentiating models based on features or revisions.

 #### Patterns